nosilver4u/s3-image-optimizer/readme.txt

 Start asking, and then we'll see what needs answering: https://ewww.io/contact-us/

 == Changelog ==

+= 1.7 =
+* problem with AWS object context (not global when it needs to be)
+* updated plugin updater class
+* updated AWS SDK

 = 1.6 =
 * integrate AWS SDK and remove external AWS plugin dependency